Jays-T/bowling_calculator/README.md

 ## What does not work
 - Frame by Frame score does not update correctly when bowling a Strike or multiple Strikes

+## To run testing you need to install jest
+- npm init
+- npm install --save-dev jest

+However unit testing with jest was not implemented successfully

+## There is no need to install vue to run this app as the source file is included in the repo

 ## Images sourced from nicepng.com and favpng.com